University of Houston–Clear Lake

-The University of Houston–Clear Lake (UHCL) is a public university in Pasadena and Houston, Texas, with branch campuses in Pearland and Texas Medical Center.
+The University of Houston–Clear Lake (UHCL) is a public university in Pasadena and Houston in Texas, with branch campuses in Pearland and Texas Medical Center.
 It is part of the University of Houston System.
 Founded in 1971, UHCL had an enrollment of more than 9,000 students for fall 2019.

 The university serves students in four academic colleges.
 UHCL offers 97 degree programs: 46 bachelors, 48 masters, and three doctoral.
 Awarding more than 2,100 degrees annually, the university's alumni base exceeds 73,000.

 History

 In 1961 NASA announced that the Manned Spacecraft Center would be located in Houston just off the shores of Clear Lake.
 Early in the development of the Manned Spacecraft Center, a demand for graduate studies grew within NASA and the nearby space-related industries.

 In 1964 the University of Houston (UH) began offering courses in physics, math, and various engineering programs to NASA employees at the Manned Spacecraft Center (MSC).
 On Sept.
 10, 1965, MSC Director Robert R. Gilruth formally requested that the University of Houston give immediate consideration to the establishment of a permanent graduate and undergraduate educational facility in the Clear Lake area.
 UH President Philip G. Hoffman replied that "… it would be difficult for us to be unresponsive to vital needs of the MSC and its staff," but indicated that "the acquisition of appropriate land in the Clear Lake City area would be of crucial importance to this project."

 Humble Oil responded by donating 50 acre of land in the Clear Lake City development to the University of Houston for the establishment of a permanent undergraduate and graduate facility.
 A total of 487 acre would be donated from the Friendswood Development Corp. to become the University of Houston at Clear Lake City.

 In 1968 the Coordinating Board of Texas College and University System authorized the University of Houston to build the Clear Lake Graduate Center (CLGC) on the original 50 acre.
 In addition, the Coordinating Board called for the creation of a stand-alone university in Clear Lake to offer upper-division and graduate-level programs adjacent to CLGC.
 Four years later in 1971, the 62nd Texas Legislature passed House Bill 199 authorizing the creation of the University of Houston at Clear Lake City as a separate and distinct degree-granting institution.